How to Get Into Tulane University: Acceptance Rate and Admissions Strategies

 If you plan on joining the horde of Green Wave hopefuls for the next admissions cycle, you should know the following:

-- Tulane University offers Early Decision I and Early Decision II.
+- Firstly, Tulane University offers Early Decision I and Early Decision II.
 As cited earlier in the blog, ED acceptance rates are significantly higher than during the Regular Decision round.

 - Tulane University does offer optional interviews.
 These are interviews conducted from April 1 to October 15 and students are encouraged to sign up as early as possible.
 Virtual and in-person interviews “carry the same weight in the admissions process.”

 - Tulane University does consider “demonstrated interest” in the admissions process.
-Therefore, it is definitely worth taking the simple steps of following them on social media, signing up for virtual tour, or emailing an admissions officer with any questions you may have.
+Therefore, it is definitely worth taking the simple steps of following them on social media, signing up for a virtual tour, or emailing an admissions officer with any questions you may have.